This article was updated on September 5, 2018.

 To help ensure that you are properly marketing open positions internally, you need to make sure your employees actually know what positions are available.
 If you aren't actively marketing open positions on your intranet or employee newsletter, no one will know what's available.
 It's time to team up with your marketing department.
 If you utilize their skills, education and technological knowledge to inform how you'll approach your recruitment needs, you'll have an even better chance to snag the best and brightest.

-Not all companies have structured their recruitment efforts from within, however.
-If building this capability in-house is not aligned with your company's business strategy, work with a recruitment partner who can deploy these marketing best practices to engage top talent.
+Not all organizations have structured their recruitment efforts from within, however.
+If building this capability in-house is not aligned with your organization's business strategy, work with a recruitment partner who can deploy these marketing best practices to engage top talent.